Slow Cooker Amish Country Tomato Beef Casserole

 We'll email this post to you, so you can come back to it later!

 Five ingredients, ten minutes of prep, and your Slow Cooker does everything else.
-This tomato beef Casserole is the kind of cozy, stick-to-your-ribs dinner that basically makes itself — raw ground beef goes right into the crock, you pour thinned tomato soup over the top, layer on egg noodles, dollop on a sour cream and cheese mixture, and walk away.
+This tomato beef casserole is the kind of Cozy, stick-to-your-ribs dinner that basically makes itself — raw ground beef goes right into the crock, you pour thinned tomato soup over the top, layer on egg noodles, dollop on a sour cream and cheese mixture, and walk away.
 That’s it.

 Why You’ll Love It